Greggpeter234/Heart-Disease-Prediction/README.md

 - Boxplot: Cholesterol Levels vs target variable (heart disease)
 - Linear correlation between Age and Cholesterol Levels?
 - y data profiling report open file with a browser

+## Dashboard Design
+To create my Power BI dashboard, I followed a structured process to transform clinical data into meaningful visual insights.
+My dashboard consists of four key visuals, each focused on exploring patterns and risk factors related to heart disease:

+- **Heart Disease and Average Cholesterol Level by Age Distribution** I used a stacked column chart to show the distribution of heart disease cases across different age groups, alongside the average cholesterol levels.
+This helped identify age ranges with higher cholesterol and heart disease prevalence.

+- **Heart Disease by Chest Pain Types and Sex**
+I created a clustered column chart to visualize how different types of chest pain (e.g., typical angina, atypical angina) relate to heart disease cases, broken down by sex.
+This comparison highlighted gender-specific trends in symptom presentation.

+- **Correlation Matrix of Heart Disease with Common Features** I generated a correlation heatmap using a custom heatmap by powerviz on Power BI.
+It displayed the strength and direction of relationships between heart disease and variables like age, cholesterol, resting systolic blood pressure, etc. This helped identify which features were most strongly associated.

+- **Common Risk Factors of Heart Disease**
+I built a Donut chart with filters to highlight the most frequent risk factors (e.g., Hypertension, exercise angina, fasting blood sugar) among individuals with heart disease.

 ## Data Ethical Considerations